juaAI/stationbench/README.md

 - `--name_10m_wind_speed`: Name of 10m wind speed variable (optional)
 - `--name_2m_temperature`: Name of 2m temperature variable (optional)
 - `--use_dask`: Enable parallel computation with Dask (recommended for datasets >10GB)
+- `--n_workers`: Number of Dask workers to use (default: 4, only used if --use_dask is set and no client exists)

 If variable name is not provided, no metrics will be computed for that variable.